ljbuturovic/refren/README.md

 # refren: scientific manuscript PDF renamer

-Renames a scientific PDF to `FirstAuthor_SecondAuthor_JournalAbbrev_Year.pdf` using Claude AI to extract bibliographic metadata from the first page.
+Renames a PDF file (assumed to contain a scientific manuscript) to `FirstAuthor_SecondAuthor_JournalAbbrev_Year.pdf` using Claude AI to extract bibliographic metadata from the first page.

 ## Usage